 Assuming your display has HDMI ports, the best way to convert composite video to HDMI is by using a composite video to HDMI adapter.
-These are also called RCA to HDMI converters, and make sure to buy one that has an external power source because that extra power is needed to convert the analog signals to digital (HDMI).
+These are also called RCA to HDMI converters, and make sure to buy one that has an external power source because that extra power is needed to convert the analogue signals to digital (HDMI).

 Component Video vs. Composite Video?
 What’s the Difference?

 Evan-Amos / Public domain

 At a glance, the words component and composite seem similar but they’re quite different.
 It’s important to understand the difference between the two or you risk buying the wrong cables.
 Composite cables, the ones we have been talking about, come with three colour-coded cables, red, white, and yellow.
 They’re designed to carry video and audio signals.

 The component video also uses three colour-coded cables; green, blue, and red, but the main difference is these cables can only carry over video signals.
 Essentially, it splits the video signal into three separate entry points.

 It’s like if you were to split the previous yellow cable into three separate cables.
 Each of these cables sends a different video signal, for instance, the green one carries the brightness, and the blue and red are for their respective colours.